crossplane/crossplane/docs/reference/composition.md

 Per Kubernetes convention, Crossplane keeps errors close to the place they happen.
-This means that if your claim is not becoming ready due to an issue with your `Composition`, or with a composed resource you'll need to "follow the references" to find out why.
+This means that if your claim is not becoming ready due to an issue with your `Composition` or with a composed resource you'll need to "follow the references" to find out why.
 Your claim will only tell you that the XR is not yet ready.

 To follow the references:

-1. Find your XR by running `kubectl describe` on your claim and looking for its "Resource Ref" (aka `spec.resourceRef`.)
+1. Find your XR by running `kubectl describe` on your claim and looking for its "Resource Ref" (aka `spec.resourceRef`).
 1. Run `kubectl describe` on your XR.
 This is where you'll find out about issues with the `Composition` you're using, if any.
-If there are no issues but your XR doesn't seem to be becoming ready, take a look for the "Resource Refs" (or `spec.resourceRefs`) to find your composed resources.
+1. If there are no issues but your XR doesn't seem to be becoming ready, take a look for the "Resource Refs" (or `spec.resourceRefs`) to find your composed resources.
 1. Run `kubectl describe` on each referenced composed resource to determine whether it is ready and what issues, if any, it is encountering.

-## Composite Resource Connection Secrets
+### Composite Resource Connection Secrets

-Claims and Composite Resource connection secrets are often derived from the connection secrets of the managed resources they compose.
+Claim and Composite Resource connection secrets are often derived from the connection secrets of the managed resources they compose.
 This is a common source of confusion because several things need to align for it to work: